What is KALYDECO (ivacaftor)?

 It is not known if KALYDECO is safe and effective in children under 6 years of age.

 Who should not take KALYDECO?

-Talk to your doctor before taking KALYDECO if you are taking the antibiotics rifampin (Rifamate®
+Talk to your doctor before taking KALYDECO if you take any of these medicines or supplements.

 What should I tell my doctor before taking KALYDECO?

 Before you take KALYDECO, tell your doctor if you: